Fourman2004/AIslinn-Art/README.md

-# art-repo
+# AIslinn-Art

-Use this template to create a pre-configured repo to store large art assets
+A repository of Art assets for the game Aislinn